-We provided grants directly to carers who care for an adult with serious mental health problems or mental illness living in Scotland.
+We provided grants directly to carers who support those affected by mental illness living in Scotland.

 We provided a fully-supported, managed, all-inclusive residential multi-sports and activity camp for 35 youngsters at the newly refurbished accessible Inverclyde Centre in Largs.